wholewheattoast/wwtJekyl/_posts/teaching/etching.md

 					<li>Set the hot plate to ~ 200 degrees.</li>
 					<li>Lay down a sheet of tin foil / newsprint to keep hot plate clean.</li>
 					<li>Set your plate onto hot plate and let it warm.</li>
-					<li>Apply Ball Ground onto plate covering about a third.</li>
+					<li>Apply Ball Ground covering about a third of the plate.</li>
-					<li>Use a roller to even out the coating of ground.</li>
+					<li>Using a brayer even out the coating across the plate.</li>
 					<li>Be careful not to overcook the ground.
-An overcooked ground is brittle and tends to chip when drawing.</li>
+Overcooked ground is brittle and will tend to chip when drawing.</li>
-					<li>When plate is cool you can begin to transfer image and/or draw.</li>
+					<li>When your plate is cool, you can begin to transfer image and/or draw.</li>
 				</ol>
 			</div>
 			<div>
 				<h2>Draw On The Plate</h2>
-				<h3>Drawing Process</h3>
 				<ol>
+					<li>A drawing made with soft graphite (6b) can be transfered to the plate by running through the press.</li>
-					<li>Use etching needle or other tools to remove ground.</li>
+					<li>Use an etching needle or other tools to remove ground.</li>
-					<li>You cannot amass large areas of open “black” without ink fall-out.</li>
 					<li>Group lines in optical gray methods to achieve tone, i.e. crosshatching.</li>
-					<li>A drawing made with soft graphite (6b) can be transfered to the plate by running through the press</li>
+					<li>Amassing too large an area of open space will lead to ink fall-out.</li>
 					<li>Remember that the image will print in reverse to what you see on the plate.</li>
 				</ol>
 			</div>